Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Introduction

-\citeasnoun{tanaka2018design} proposed an algorithm to design accurate interpolation formulas (taking over the arguments of \citeasnoun{tanaka2017potential}), in function spaces called weighted Hardy spaces.
-Although their methods have shown superiority to the well-used sinc approximation formulas, their studies only provided heuristic analyses on those formulas without any theoretical guarantees.
-In this study, we mathematically \begin{itemize} \item[(1)] prove the near optimality of the formulas \item[(2)] provide an upper bound of the optimal error and show that the bound coincides in asymptotic order with the heuristic bound derived by \citeasnoun{tanaka2017potential}. \end{itemize}
+where $d > 0$, $\D_d:=\{z\in\mathbb{C}\mid |\mathop{\mathrm{Im}}z|<d\}$, and $w$ is a weight function characterized later in Section~\ref{2-1}.
+The spaces $\H^\infty(\D_d, w)$ are often considered as spaces of transformed functions for well-used sinc approximation formulas shown later in \eqref{eq:sinc_approx}.
+The objective of \citeasnoun{tanaka2017potential} and \citeasnoun{tanaka2018design} was to provide formulas ourperforming the sinc formulas.
+However, their studies only provided heuristic analyses on the proposed formulas without any theoretical guarantees, although their methods have shown superiority to the sinc approximation formulas.
+In this study, we mathematically \begin{itemize} \item[(1)] prove near optimality of the formulas, and \item[(2)] provide a general upper bound of the errors of the proposed formulas and show that the bound coincides in asymptotic order with the heuristic bound derived by \citeasnoun{tanaka2017potential}. \end{itemize}